 The following is a review of Den Skyldige (also known as ‘The Guilty’) — Directed by Gustav Möller.

-The Danish single-location thriller, Den Skyldige, is the debut film of Swedish director Gustav Möller, a former student at the National Film School of Denmark, and it revolves around a frustrated police officer at an emergency call center.
+The Danish single-location thriller, Den Skyldige, is the debut film of Swedish-born director Gustav Möller, a former student at the National Film School of Denmark, and it revolves around a frustrated police officer at an emergency call center.

 The entire film is told from the perspective of its main character — Asger (played by Jakob Cedergren), the aforementioned police officer — what that means in the context of this film is that all you see is the Danish police officer in two rooms for the entire film.
 Asger, although initially unwilling to immediately assist those that call, eventually is shook out of his standoffish composure, when a woman named Iben (voiced by Jessica Dinnage) dials ‘112’ (the Danish emergency telephone number).